SVRepair: Structured Visual Reasoning for Automated Program Repair: Method

 \textbf{Tools setup.} To facilitate interaction with the environment, the agent is equipped with a suite of specialized tools. \begin{itemize} \item \textit{Code navigation tools}: The agent uses grep and glob to perform keyword-based searches across the codebase.
 It generates search queries based on terms identified in the bug report to narrow down the search space to relevant files. \item \textit{Filesystem tools}: Once candidate files are localized, the agent employs read\_file to inspect the source code, and write\_file or edit\_file to apply candidate patches. \item \textit{Execution tools}: A bash tool allows the agent to run shell commands, such as installing dependencies, compiling code, or executing test suites. \end{itemize} The agent follows a cyclic Localization $\rightarrow$ Generation $\rightarrow$ Validation workflow.
 Specifically, the agent starts by searching the codebase for symbols or error messages mentioned in the IR.
 It iteratively reads files to understand the control flow and identify the root cause of the failure.
 After identifying the buggy code fragment, the agent leverages a coding LLM to generate a candidate patch.
 The prompt provided to the LLM includes the original code context and the issue description, which is shown in Appendix~\ref{app:coding-agent-prompt}.

 After patch generation, the agent attempts to verify the fix by running existing test suites (e.g., npm test).
-If the environment lacks specific test dependencies (e.g., a missing yarn command or an ERR\_MODULE\_NOT\_FOUND error), the agent demonstrates resilient validation: It autonomously creates a standalone "manual" test script (test\_fix.js) using write\_file.
+If the environment lacks specific test dependencies (e.g., a missing yarn command or an ERR\_MODULE\_NOT\_FOUND error), the agent can create a standalone validation script (test\_fix.js) using write\_file.
 This script mocks the necessary environment variables and imports to verify the logic of the fix in isolation.